Yuba County Five: Disappearance

-After the Davis team won the game, the group got back into Madruga's car and drove a short distance from the Chico State campus to Behr's Market in downtown Chico.
-There they bought snacks along with sodas and cartons of milk to drink.
+After the Davis team won the game, the group returned to Madruga's car and drove a short distance from Chico State to Behr's Market in downtown Chico, where they bought snacks, sodas and cartons of milk.
 It was shortly before the store's 10 p.m. closing time; the clerk later remembered the men because she was annoyed that such a large group had come in and delayed her from beginning the process of closing the store for the night.

-None of the men were seen alive again after that point.
-At their homes, some of their parents waited up to make sure they returned.
-When morning came and they had not, the police were notified.
+None of the five were seen alive again after that point.
+Some of their concerned parents waited up for their return home.
+When morning came and the men had not returned, the police were notified.

 Investigation

 Police in Butte and Yuba counties began searching along the route the men took to Chico.
-They found no sign of them, but a few days later, a Plumas National Forest ranger told investigators that he had seen the Montego parked along Oroville-Quincy Road in the forest on February 25.
-At the time, he had not considered it significant, since many residents often drove up that road into the Sierra Nevada on winter weekends to go cross-country skiing on the extensive trail system, but after he read the missing persons bulletin, he recognized the car and led the deputies to it on February 28.
+They found no sign of them, but a few days later, a Plumas National Forest ranger told investigators that he had seen the Mercury parked in the forest along Oroville-Quincy Road on February 25.
+At the time, he had not considered it significant, since many residents often drove up that road into the Sierra Nevada mountain range on winter weekends to go cross-country skiing on the extensive trail system, but after reading the missing persons bulletin he recognized the car and led the deputies to it on February 28.

 Discovery of the car

-Inside the car was evidence suggesting the men had been inside it between when they were last seen and when it was abandoned.
-The wrappers and empty cartons and cans they had purchased in Chico were present, along with programs from the basketball game they had watched and a neatly folded road map of California.
+Evidence found inside the car suggested the men had been in it between the time when they were last seen and when it was abandoned.
+The empty wrappers and containers from the food and drinks they had purchased from the store in Chico were present, along with programs from the basketball game they had attended and a neatly folded road map of California.
 However, the discovery of the car raised more questions than it answered.

 One question was its location, 70 mi from Chico, far off any direct route to Yuba City or Marysville.
-None of the men's families could speculate as to why they might have driven up a long and winding dirt road on a winter night deep into a high-elevation remote forest, without any extra clothing and on the night before a basketball game they had been discussing excitedly for several weeks.
-Madruga's parents said he did not like the cold weather and had never been up into the mountains.
+None of the men's families could speculate as to why they might have driven up a long and winding dirt road on a winter night deep into a high-elevation remote forest, without any extra clothing.
+Madruga's parents said he did not like cold weather and had never even been up into the mountains.
 Sterling's father had once taken his son to the area near where the car was found for a fishing weekend, but the younger man had not enjoyed it and remained at home when his father took later trips there.